-All students participating in any aspect of research during their program must complete training pertaining to protection of human subjects' privacy of information and data security.
+All students participating in any aspect of research during their program must complete training pertaining to protection of human subjects' privacy of information and data security, except when the capstone project is exclusively theoretical without any use of patients' data.
 The training for Audiology students must occur prior to their participation in research either as a research assistant or as the researcher.
-Again, it is recommended that students complete this training during their first trimester in the program.